 Focus on facts

-In the U.S., the FDA has been working to remove misleading products from store shelves and online marketplaces.
+The U.S. Food and Drug Administration has been working to remove misleading products from store shelves and online marketplaces.
 In the meantime, remember that testimonials aren't a substitute for scientific evidence.
 Also, few diseases can be treated quickly, so beware of quick fixes.
 A miracle cure that claims to contain a secret ingredient is likely a hoax.

 If you have a question about a method for treating COVID-19 or preventing infection with the COVID-19 virus, talk to your doctor.
 To ask a question about a COVID-19 medication, you can call your local pharmacist or the FDA's Division of Drug Information.